awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-use-api.md

 # Use the SageMaker Distributed Model Parallel API<a name="model-parallel-use-api"></a>

 To use Amazon SageMaker's distributed model parallel library, you must create a training script for one of the supported frameworks and launch the training job using the SageMaker Python SDK\.
-To learn how you can incorporate the library into a training script, see [Modify Your Training Script to Use SageMaker's Distributed Model Parallel Library](model-parallel-customize-training-script.md)\.
+To learn how you can incorporate the library into a training script, see [Modify Your Training Script Using SageMaker's Distributed Model Parallel Library](model-parallel-customize-training-script.md)\.
 The library's API documentation is located in the SageMaker Python SDK\.
 Refer to the [SageMaker's distributed model parallel API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel.html)\.

 SageMaker supports the following training environment configurations\.